OndrejValla/TALENTED-PEOPLE/README.md

 | Feature |
 |---------|
-For Admin's access only, in categories.html there is edit button at the bottom of each category card.
+For Admin's access only, in categories.html there is the edit button at the bottom of each category card.

 | Action |
 |--------|
-By clicking Edit button at the bottom of the category card, admin is redirected to edit_category.html.
-In edit_category.html, Admin can edit the name of selected category and submit the change by clicking button Save Category.
-Admin has also an option to click the button Cancel, which takes Admin to categories.html.
+By clicking the Edit button at the bottom of the category card, the admin is redirected to edit_category.html.
+In edit_category.html, the Admin can edit the name of selected category and submit the change by clicking the Save Category button.The Admin has also an option to click the Cancel button, which takes the Admin back to categories.html.

 | Expected Result |
 |-----------------|
-Only Admin is able to edit category names of the existing categories.
+Only the Admin is able to edit category names of the existing categories.

 | Actual Result |
 |---------------|